How To Sew Sock Sheep

 2. Turn all pieces right side out.

-3. Stuff body until it is firmed at the leg part and gradually reduce the firmness towards to top.
+3. Stuff body until it is firmed at the leg part and gradually reduce the firmness towards to the top.
 Sew running stitch to close the top.

 4. Stuff arms until the beige part is firmed, add a little poly-stuffing material to the pink part.
 Sew to close the arms.
 Stuff the tail firmly and sew to close the opening.
 Set aside.